 George B. Eaton was added as 4th Asst.
 Engineer in Calcutta October 18th, 1941, followed by Bernard as Chief Mate on October 20th.
 Once I was able to locate a crew list for the Arkansan on the voyage she was lost on, I was able to determine only 7 men stayed with Arkansan after this voyage:

 The same evening that the Arkansan is bombed, President Franklin Delano Roosevelt gives one of his most famous in a series of "fireside chats" over the radio to the American people.
 It concerned the attack on the USS Greer, an American destroyer that was fired upon by a German U-Boat off Iceland, as well as numerous other attacks on neutral American and Panamanian shipping, including the Robin Moor, Sessa, and Steel Seafarer.
 It builds the case for protecting our vessels by force if necessary and the freedom of the seas in general from an increasingly aggressive foe.
 It would informally become known as the "rattlesnake speech" for the analogy Roosevelt draws between the German U-Boat and a dangerous serpent that needs to be crushed before it can do harm.
-You can read a full transcript of the speech and even listen to the full 28 minute recording here.
+You can read a full transcript of the speech here and even listen to a 2 minute video/audio clip of the recording here.

 The Steel Seafarer was another American ship that was traveling to Suez with supplies for the British.
 It was sunk by a German bomber equipped with torpedoes on the evening of September 5th in the Red Sea, while Arkansan was docked in Port Sudan, and along the route Arkansan would travel to Suez.
 I have noted the location on the map above with a yellow symbol.